Bomb rocks avenue in the heart of Istanbul; 6 dead, dozens injured - ExBulletin

 Police said on Sunday they had identified 25 social media users who were sharing provocative content that may violate this law.

 In another example of the country’s restrictions on the press, Turkey’s media watchdog also imposed temporary limits on reporting on Sunday’s explosion, a move banning the use of close-up videos and photos. of the explosion and its consequences.
-The Superior Council of Radio and Television has imposed similar bans in the pastfollowing attacks and accidents.
+The Supreme Radio and Television Council has imposed similar bans in the pastfollowing attacks and accidents.

 Access to Twitter and other social media sites has also been restricted.